ST Edge AI Core - Command-line Interface

 new level of real-time performance, safety, and determinism.

-next-generation body integration and zone-oriented vehicle
+the key challenges of next-generation body integration and

-architectures, ensures performance, safety, and power efficiency
+zone-oriented vehicle architectures, ensures performance, safety,

-combined with wide connectivity and high security.
+and power efficiency combined with wide connectivity and high

-'stellar-pg[xx]' is requested to define which
+security. 'sr6g[xx]' is requested to define a specific

-STELLAR-PG series” section) else
+STELLAR P/G series” section) else

-'stellar-pg-r52' is used. |
+'stellar-g-r52' is used. |

 ispu |